hmxmilohax/rb3-pc/readme.md

 ### Vocals:

 *For vocals*, you can *use regular controllers*.
-If you're using a PS3 controller, switch "Handlers" to DS4.
-If you're using a PS4 controller, switch "Handlers" to DS4.
+If you're using an actual PS3 controller, switch "Handlers" to DS3.
+If you're using a PS4 controller (DualShock 4), switch "Handlers" to DS4.
 If you're using an Xbox 360, Xbox One, or Xbox Series controller, switch "Handlers" to XInput.
 There's no need to remap anything.
 Alternatively, you can use a typing keyboard and refer to this guide to customize the mapping according to your preferences.
+PS3 and PS4 controllers may need additional drivers installed for this. [[DualShock 3 controllers]](https://wiki.rpcs3.net/index.php?title=Help:Controller_Configuration#Using_DualShock_3_controller) and [[DualShock 4 controllers](https://wiki.rpcs3.net/index.php?title=Help:Controller_Configuration#Using_DualShock_4_controller) may require additional setup.

 | **PlayStation (DS4)** | **Xbox One (XInput)** | **Use**                         | **Alt Use**         |
 |:---------------------:|:---------------------:|:-------------------------------:|:-------------------:|